 - Stop by an Ohio State pharmacy located in The James, University Hospital and East Hospital

 - Check with your insurance carrier to confirm the cost, if any, of the flu vaccine.
-Insurances we accept at Ohio State.
+We accept many insurance plans at Ohio State

 How does COVID-19 impact the flu season?